ASEA (American company): Product evaluation

-While the primary ingredients created in the original MDI-P solution are found in the current ASEA Redox Supplement and RENU 28 products, the processes and outputs differ.
-All prior patents from the previous company have expired.
-New patents that cover the proprietary composition and production processes used to produce ASEA and RENU 28 have been filed and issued.

-In 2015, ASEA partnered with BioAgilytix Labs to work in unison with their internal product teams to monitor the quality of the manufacturing process and give the scientific validity of the nature of the products.
-Specializing in biomarker testing, BioAfilytix validates the existence of reactive oxygen in the product.
-To maintain the BioAgilytix certification, ASEA provides a weekly product sampling for a scientific assay to substantiate the existence of reactive oxygen molecules in ASEA redox products and for product quality.

-Effectiveness

-A double blinded and placebo controlled study of 20 participants was performed to assess the effectiveness of cyclists completing time trials (TT).
+A 2012 double blinded and placebo controlled study of 20 participants was performed to assess the effectiveness of cyclists completing time trials (TT).
 The abstract found that "ASEA did not improve TT performance".

-ASEA has funded a study completed by Tauret Labs in which it completed a double blinded and placebo controlled study on 60 participants.
-It found that "Additional analysis did identify at least 5 genes that may have interesting differential expression in the test group and were not significant in placebo or control groups".
-However due to the small sample size and short length of the study it was noted "Confirmation of these findings may be further substantiated by a longer study time with larger cohorts of participants."

-Physician Harriet Hall has reviewed the scientific literature related to the assessment of ASEA as a dietary supplement, noting that there is no acceptable published evidence to confirm that it has any health benefits in humans.
+Physician Harriet Hall reviewed the scientific literature related to the assessment of ASEA as a dietary supplement, noting that there is no acceptable published evidence to confirm that it has any health benefits in humans.
+She has written about ASEA several times for Science-Based Medicine.

 The conclusions of Harriet Hall were supported by Science Based Medicine.
 Similar conclusions were drawn by "Does It Really Work".
 An updated article by Science Based Medicine in 2017 further reiterated the conclusions of Harriet Hall, stating that ASEA's "core claim makes no scientific sense", and that the company engages in "clearly deceptive" marketing practices.

 Legal issues

 In its press release on 10 March 2014, the Italian Competition Authority sanctioned 3 companies "for unfair business practices".
 One of them was ASEA Italy which was fined €150,000.
 According to the Antitrust case, "consumers are proposed to purchase products through mechanisms aimed in reality at recruiting other sellers who are asked for an initial contribution or a subscription to a programme of personal purchases ...
 It is a distributive mechanism considered incorrect by the Consumer Code for which the consumer cannot make a contribution in exchange for the opportunity to receive compensation that is derived primarily from the introduction of other consumers into the scheme rather than from the sale or consumption of products."
 It alleged that the position of Asea Italy is further aggravated by the fact that the company has attributed to their products curative properties that are not adequately substantiated and certified.